 2. Perseverance and Stamina

 One of the most difficult things to teach a young person is that disappointment is not the end of the road.
-Their limited experience makes it hard for them to understand that something new and amazing they never dreamed of is most likely right around the corner.
+Their limited experience makes it hard for them to understand that something new and amazing is potentially around the corner.
 Troubles will always come and go.
-Perseverance to stick with the plan and stamina to never give up sees us through the most difficult times.
+Perseverance to never give up sees us through the most difficult times.
 There always has been and always will be a light at the end of the tunnel.
 Teach them how to find it.

 3. Developing Self-Confidence

 Everyone has insecurities.
-They could be in our bodies, our personalities, our upbringings, or our social status.
-If we allow these feelings to dominate our lives, it leads to destructive behavior and failure in most cases.
-Confidence arises when we understand our limitations, yet also determine and develop what our strengths are.
+If we allow our feelings of insecurity to dominate our lives, we will miss great opportunities.
+Confidence grows when we understand our limitations, while also determining and developing what our strengths are.
 Even our weaknesses can become strengths when we are able to see them clearly.
-Confidence comes when a person feels competent.
-Psychologists will tell you that mothers and fathers have the most profound influence on how a child feels about himself.
-Make sure your child feels competent and worthy, and confidence will follow.
+Make sure your child feels worthy of love and belonging.

 4. Money Management

 The simplest way to teach this is having them learn the true value of their dollars.
 Put them on a budget and force them to live within it.
-A “tough love” method is the way to go here.
-Without a true appreciation of how difficult it is to earn and keep wealth, they may wind up in debt and in service to others their whole lives.
-Each individual parent should decide the best way to go about this for their own circumstances, but the formula should be hard work + prudent decision making = financial reward.
+Without a true appreciation of how difficult it is to earn and keep wealth, they may wind up in debt.
+Give them chores around the house to earn money and then teach them to share, save, and spend.

 5. Making and Keeping Friends

-A person will have many acquaintances in life, but only a handful of true friends.
-Friends support us, comfort us, challenge us, better us and most of all, they make life fun to live.
-Choosing the right friends is a skill that needs to be taught.
-The most important part is to always be exactly who you are and expect the same from your chosen friend.
-If you are not being accepted for who you are, or vice versa, then the friendship is based on something entirely else and is not real.
+The most important part is to be yourself and expect the same from your friend.
+If you are not being accepted for who you are, or vice versa, then the friendship is not real.
 They are an acquaintance.
 Friends come in all sizes, shapes, and colors.
-An open mind is required to find them and a loving heart is required to keep them.
+An open mind is needed to find them and a loving heart is needed to keep them.

 6. Developing Self-Discipline